Mean-field stochastic linear quadratic control problem with random coefficients: Introduction

-The next step is to consider the Problem (MSLQ) without mean-field terms but with the random coefficients.
-To our best knowledge, the SLQ problem with random coeffiences at least dates back to Bismut in the 1970s, see \cite{Bismut1976}, \cite{Bismut1978}.
-The big challenge for this case is that the associated Riccati equation becomes a BSDE with quadratic growth in the martingale term, which is difficult to solve.
-For the existence and uniqueness of this stochastic Riccati equation, Peng listed it as an open problem in \cite{Peng1998}, and it was solved by Tang \cite{tang2003}.
-The approach provided in \cite{tang2003} heavily depends on the positive (semi-) definiteness assumptions on the weighting matrices in the cost functional.
-The extension to the indefinite situation is given by Sun $et\ al.$ \cite{sun2021}.
-We emphasize that the work \cite{tang2003} and \cite{sun2021} on the SLQ problem with random coefficients play an important role in our current study.
+The next step is to consider Problem (MFSLQ) without mean-field terms but with random coefficients.
+To our best knowledge, the SLQ problem with random coefficients at least dates back to Bismut in the 1970s, see \cite{Bismut1976} and \cite{Bismut1978}, { where he derived the associated Riccati equation as a matrix-valued system of quadratic BSDEs, and left its existence and uniqueness as a big challenging open problem.
+Subsequently in 1999, the existence and uniqueness of this stochastic Riccati equation, was listed as one open problem on BSDEs in \cite{Peng1998}, and it was completely solved in 2003 by Tang \cite{tang2003} with the help of the associated forward-backward stochastic Hamilton flows (see also Kohlmann and Tang \cite{KT1}, \cite{KT2} for a different method and an overview on this open problem).
+The open problem itself and the presentation in \cite{tang2003} were for the regular case. }The singular case was mentioned at the end of \cite{tang2003} and solved in \cite{tang2002}.
+The extension to the indefinite situation was given by Sun $et\ al$ \cite{sun2021}.
+We emphasize that the work \cite{tang2003} on the SLQ problem with random coefficients plays an important role in our current study.

-For the case where all the coefficients are deterministic, Problem (MSLQ) is studied by Yong \cite{Yong2013}.
-It was pointed out that the deterministic coefficients have played an essential role in dealing with the problem, and there is a lack of the methods to deal with the case with random coefficients.
-Moreover, many authors have made contributions to the general case, where the state equation is a nonlinear SDE, and the cost functional is also non-quadratic.
-For example, the work of Buckdahn $et\ al.$ \cite{Buckdahn2011}, Andersson and Djehiche\cite{Andersson 2011}, Meyer-Brandis $et\ al.$ \cite{Meyer2012}, to name just a few.
+For the case where all the coefficients are deterministic, Problem (MFSLQ) is reduced to the case covered by Yong \cite{Yong2013}.
+It was pointed out there that the deterministic coefficients have played an essential role in dealing with the problem, and there is a lack of method to deal with the case with random coefficients.
+Moreover, many authors have made contributions to the general deterministic setup, where the state equation is a nonlinear SDE, and the cost functional is also non-quadratic.
+For example, the work of Buckdahn $et\ al$ \cite{Buckdahn2011}, Andersson and Djehiche \cite{Andersson 2011}, Meyer-Brandis $et\ al$ \cite{Meyer2012}, to name just a few.